A Look at the Steyr M95 Mannlicher

 The Steyr is fed through a 5 round single stack en bloc clip.
 When the last round of the clip is chambered the clip drops free through the magazine well, producing a distinctive *ping* sound similar to the M1 Garand.
 If needed, there is a small button on the inside of the trigger guard that when pressed will eject the clip and any remaining rounds in the clip into the air allowing you to clear the gun without racking the bolt ’till empty.

 Pictured right is my steel target with cartridges placed atop of it to compare their physical size.
 The 8x56R is almost identical in length to the 7.62x54R.
 The safety of the gun is on the back of the bolt and on the left-hand side.
 The safety is pretty basic: flip-up the switch to turn the safety on, and flip it down to turn it off.
 The safety is also not a decocker, as the only way I have found to decock the gun is to pull the trigger, grab the bolt, and ride it home slowly.
 This can also be done in reverse to re-cock the bolt into a firing position.
-(Picture below in next section gives visual aid along with video above.)
+(Picture below in the next section gives visual aid along with the video above.)

 The Iron Sights: